 Are you struggling to make ends meet?
 Are you asking yourself if you should file for unemployment or Social Security disability benefits?
 The disability application and review processes are time consuming.
 If you’ve been denied benefits and can't work then the wait can be even longer, as you will need to file an appeal.
 Making ends meet while you wait for a decision can be challenging.
 There are resources available for you to help you stay afloat and earn income while waiting for disability approval.
 Here are some tips to help you get through while waiting for Social Security disability.

 Tip #1: Work While Waiting For Social Security Approval

-It is possible to work and also file for disability benefits, though this is a tricky matter.
+If you are wondering how to survive while waiting on disability benefits, you may be happy to learn that you can work while you wait for your benefits.
+However, it is important to note that, while it is possible to work and also file for Social Security disability benefits, it is a tricky matter.
 Any work you do must not be the type or volume that will disqualify you for benefits.
 Additionally, the Social Security Administration (SSA) has two types of disability benefits for which you may apply.
 Each program has its own financial eligibility thresholds.

 - With Social Security Disability Insurance (SSDI), you cannot earn more than what is considered “substantial gainful activity” or SGA.
 For 2023, SGA is set at $1,470 per month.